 Sail (YC S19) was a collaborative infinite canvas web browser based on Chromium.
-As the founding design engineer, I was responsible for translating and implementing designs into code, and working alongside a senior designer to craft the user interface and experience.
+As a founding engineer, I was responsible for translating and implementing designs into code, and working alongside a senior designer to craft the user interface and experience.
 Sail was built on top of the Chromium browser, which meant it had all the features of a modern web browser, such as extensions, web apps, and compatibility with all websites.
 Our tech stack included React, Recoil, GraphQL, Redis, and MongoDB, in addition to a custom Chromium fork with C++/JS bindings to access browser capabilities.
 For design and prototyping, we used Figma, Framer, and Rive.

 Cards live in spaces and can be created through the Sail command palette.
 Sail supports web cards, live web pages (leveraging the chromium browser), note cards built with Prosemirror to allow for rich text editing and formatting, image cards for displaying images, and message cards to communicate with others in a chat thread.